Workplace Retaliation

 Conclusion

 Workplace retaliation is a serious issue that can have lasting and harmful effects on an employee's career and mental health.
+If you have been the target of workplace retaliation you know firsthand that it harms both employees and the company as a whole.
 If you believe you are experiencing retaliation, it is important to take action to protect your rights and seek redress.
-Employment Attorney Raymond Nardo has litigated many claims of retaliation at the Equal Employment Opportunity Commission, New York State Division of Human Rights, and in Federal and State courts.
+Consult experienced Employment Attorney Raymond Nardo for guidance on your next steps.
+Employment Attorney Nardo has litigated many claims of retaliation at the Equal Employment Opportunity Commission, the New York State Division of Human Rights and in Federal and State courts, he can help you assess your situation.

 GET A CONSULTATION